 There are opportunities throughout the year to go on trips to the cinema, theatre, universities and conferences.
 We also do extra-curricular activities, such as talks, workshops, support sessions and celebrate special dates in the calendar.
-Work experience in College includes teaching secondary school students in mini workshops, translation and proofreading tasks and supporting other students.
+Work experience in College includes teaching school students in mini workshops, translation, transcribing and proofreading projects, as well as supporting other students.

 Some students choose to go on a work experience placement, intensive course or exchange in Spain.
 All these activities will add to your learning experience and will help you to forge friendships.
 They are also a great asset for your university application or if you are seeking employement or an apprenticeship.

-These activities form an integral part of the course and, therefore, it is expected that students will attend them.
+These activities form an integral part of the course and, therefore, it is expected that students will attend and participate in them.

 What do universities want?